InspectorIncognito/visualizationServerInstaller/README.md

 $ sudo bash installScript.sh <SERVER_PUBLIC_IP> <DATABASE_NAME> <POSTGRES_USER> <POSTGRES_USER_PASS> <DUMP_DB_PATH>
 ```

-When the script ends, you will need to append this machine IP address the `ALLOWED_HOSTS` django variable on the `settings.py` file.
+When the script ends, you will need to append this machine IP address the `ALLOWED_HOSTS` django variable on the `settings.py` server file.

+## Setting up apache

 Finally, restart the apache server:
 ```bash